 Conclusion – so the Bolido Halo “shiok” or not?

 Without a doubt.
 I love the design language of the Bolido Halo.
 I liked it a lot when I saw the press release of it during their Kickstarter campaign, and I like it even more in the metal as it wears so well.
 For a 100% Swiss-Made watch (something that comparable Swiss brands such as Tissot/Hamilton/Certina etc cannot claim), it’s relatively affordable.
 One gets a regulated Swiss movement, and tons of thoughtful design language in the dial and the case of the Bolido Halo.
 My main niggle with it is the standard caoutschouc strap, but like I said this is easily resolvable with a third-party strap option!

-For those interested, the promo code “WAHSOSHIOK” will grant you 10% off all Bolido products!
+For those interested in purchasing the watch, you can click on this link here, which will bring you to the Bolido watch configurator and automatically apply a 10% discount upon checkout.
 After the discount, the Bolido Halo can be had for just $628 USD/ ~$850 SGD.
 At that price, I think it’s a lot of watch for the money.
 If the yellow of the Halo is too bright for your taste, a blacked out Bolido Pure option is available.
 For the more adventurous, there’s also the Bolido Core ($898 USD/ ~$1215 SGD after promo code) which features a skeletonised dial.
 With the veteran duo of Nobs and Husslein helming Bolido, I’m sure Bolido will become a design powerhouse in the very near future!

 View Bolido’s full collection here.

 - Surgical grade stainless steel case with black PVD coating

 - Water resistant to 100m / 330ft, every watch tested prior to shipment

 - Swiss Mechanical Automatic Movement with date, regulated in 5 positions